Why Is Heroin So Addictive?

 The body’s discomfort at not having the drug is called withdrawal and it is a main indicator of substance dependency having developed.
 Avoidance of withdrawal symptoms keeps many users running back to the drug even when they want to stop.

-Methods of Use and the Effects of Heroin
+Methods of Use and Effects

 - Into a vein.